Colombia at the Olympics

-Colombia first formally participated at the Olympic Games in 1932, and has sent athletes to compete in all but one edition of the Summer Olympic Games since then, missing only the 1952 Games.
+Colombia first participated at the Olympic Games in 1932, and has sent athletes to compete in all of the Summer Olympic Games since then, missing only the 1952 Games.
+The nation also participated in the Winter Olympic Games since its debut in 2010, missing only the 2014 Games.

 Colombian athletes have won a total of 38 Olympic medals (five gold, sixteen silver and seventeen bronze) in eight different sports, with weightlifting and cycling as the most successful ones.
 Colombia is the third most successful South American country at the Olympic Games, after Brazil and Argentina respectively.
 The Colombian Olympic Committee was created in 1936 and recognised by the International Olympic Committee in 1948.

 Shooter Helmut Bellingrodt won the country's first Olympic medal, a silver at the Munich 1972 Olympics.
 Weightlifter María Isabel Urrutia became the first Olympic champion representing the country at the Sydney Olympics in 2000.
 BMX rider Mariana Pajón is the most successful Colombian Olympian, with two golds and one silver.